-The purchase price in a typical US private equity sponsored acquisition is generally a base purchase (typically reflecting the enterprise value of the target), reduced by certain amounts at closing - including indebtedness of the target and transaction expenses incurred by the target (often paid in full by the buyer at closing) - and adjusted for variations in working capital or other closing accounts at closing from a negotiated target amount.
+The purchase price in a typical US private equity-sponsored acquisition is generally a base purchase price (typically reflecting the enterprise value of the target), reduced by certain amounts at closing - including indebtedness of and transaction expenses incurred by the target (often paid in full by the buyer at closing) - and adjusted for variations in working capital or other accounts at closing from a negotiated target amount.

-Closing account adjustments are typically estimated shortly before closing and finalised an agreed period of time after closing (typically 30-120 days) based on actual closing account values reflected in financial reports prepared by the buyer.
+Closing account adjustments are typically estimated shortly before closing and finalised an agreed period of time after closing based on actual closing account values reflected in financial reports prepared by the buyer.
 Disputes over working capital adjustments are customarily resolved by an agreed-upon neutral third party.